The Cambridge Autumnal 100 calendar event Enter this ride

-Make sure you test these files out on your device before you start, to make sure the one you've chosen works on your device!
+Make sure you test these files out on your device before you start!

 There are additional notes in the organiser's notes and routesheet, including cautions and alternative routes.
 It is your responsibility to familiarise yourself with the route and any reported hazards before you start, especially as none of this information is included in the GPS files!

 This is now where it gets complicated — there are a LOT of options here, sorted by how split up the route is, how many points in each part, and whether it's TCX or GPX.